An interview with one of our Beckwith Chart Toppers about his fitness journey.

 Steve: The plank.

-Any training tips you’d like to share with other members?
+Do you have any training tips you’d like to share with other members?

-Thank you for sharing your experience with us Steve, and well done again on topping the chart!
+Thank you for sharing your experience with us, Steve, and well done again on topping the chart!
 For anyone interested in learning more about the positive effects of physical exercise on sleep, mental health, and general fitness, read more here.